DANS-KNAW/fair-datool/README.md

-# Simple Python Flask Dockerized Application#
+# FAIR DATool for data assestment
+Application implemented with Flask framework

 Build the image using the following command